 Now look closer, across the street you will see what looks like a white parking garage on the left edge of this picture.
 That site is where the YMCA and Sheriff's Department used to be.
 The Sheriff held the county lock-up and was new when I was a kid in the 60's.

 Mind you, the new jail cannot dominate the old courthouse, but the fact is, the original facility had outgrown its effectiveness in the span of a couple of decades.
-The new, larger facility's facade belies how much further back it goes from the street, and my old "Y" is gone to make room for parking.
-It's indicative of the sad necessities requiring the larger, and thankfully more aesthetic building.

 This is what you would see from the window of my Granmother's old office.
 But Warren isn't the only example I have.